pwang00/rust-ray-tracer/README.md

 - [x] Correct rendering of regular / fuzzy metal spheres, refactoring tracing code
 - [x] Correct rendering of dielectrics
 - [x] Randomized scene generation
+- [x] Parallelization via Rayon (approx 4.1x speedup on default rendering parameters)

+I do some pretty stupid stuff at the moment with copying to temp vectors in the parallel renderer since I'm not really familiar with Rayon, but hopefully I can change the current implementation to be more idiomatic and efficient.

 ![Final randomized scene](images/final.png)